mrchandrayee/MelanomaDetecting/README.md

 4. Follow the notebook cells to execute each step of the pipeline.

 ## Results and Findings
-[To be filled after model training and evaluation]

 Preliminary findings:
 - Initial model showed signs of overfitting (high training accuracy, lower validation accuracy).